 The length of term served will also vary depending on the local area.
 Terms frequently range from two to four years.
 Some cities do not place a limit on how many total terms or years can be served or how many times a mayor can be re-elected.
 Other cities have term limits in place.

 Many localities require candidates to reside in the area for one year or more prior to being elected.
 In some localities, the election is based on popular vote.
 In others the election is based on votes from city or town council members.

 In summary, duties and methods of election or appointment may vary widely based on the size of the locality and local traditions and laws.

-Any candidate for political office must be able to influence other people and anticipate the positive and negative results of future decisions and actions.
+A mayor must be able to influence other people and anticipate the positive and negative results of future decisions and actions.
 The ability to express respect for differing viewpoints and consider many facets of complicated issues is also required.
-A prospective political office holder must be able to conduct a campaign for election.
+A prospective mayor must be able to conduct a campaign for election.
 Fund-raising to pay for campaign expenses is frequently required.

 The ability to obtain name recognition is also vital.
 Some ways to become well known to the public prior to an election include volunteering with local non-profits, serving on local committees, and holding high visibility management positions in private industry.

-A person considering a career in politics should evaluate whether they possess the ability to communicate complex issues clearly.
+A person considering the position of mayor should evaluate whether they possess the ability to communicate complex issues clearly.
 In general, being well liked by others is critical.
 Personal charisma is a vital attribute for those aspiring to be elected to public office.